grange85/ahfow-www/_posts/2008/2008-04-02-dean-britta-at-wxpn-fundraiser.markdown

 - dean & britta
 tags: []
 ---
-<p>Dean & Britta will be "hosting a table" at this years <span class="removed_link" title="http://www.xpn.org/member_support/beggars_banquet.php">WXPN Beggar's Banquet fundraiser</span>.
+<p>Dean & Britta will be "hosting a table" at this years WXPN Beggar's Banquet fundraiser.
 The event takes place on 4 April (this Friday!) and tickets are a mere $250 a pop...</p>
 <blockquote><p>Dean & Britta formerly of Luna<br />
 “Ask me about the time I kissed Justine Bateman."
 Dean<br />
 “Ask me about the band I was in with Justine Bateman."
 Britta</p></blockquote>